-ew members are admitted only when they are prepared, and only with unanimous consent of the democratically elected governments of the EU Member States, coming together either in the Council of Ministers or in the European Council.
-This is true for every stage of the process.
+ew members are admitted with unanimous consent of the democratically elected governments of the EU Member States, coming together either in the Council of Ministers or in the European Council.

-Long before any accession negotiations start, all agreements between the EU and any non-EU country - such as Stabilisation and Association Agreements with the countries of the Western Balkans or the Customs Union with Turkey - are reached only after the EU Member States have given their approval.
+Long before any accession negotiations start, all agreements between the EU and any potential member - such as Stabilisation and Association Agreements with the countries of the Western Balkans or the Customs Union with Turkey - are reached only after the EU Member States have given their approval.

 When a country applies to join the EU, the Member States' governments, represented in the Council, decide - after receiving an opinion from the Commission - whether or not to accept the application and recognise the country as a candidate.
-Similarly, the Member States themselves decide when and on what terms to open and to close accession negotiations with candidates on each policy area (also known as "chapter", see section "The enlargement process at work" below).
+Similarly, the Member States themselves decide when and on what terms to open and to close accession negotiations with candidates on each policy area.
 And it is the Member States who decide when accession negotiations are satisfactorily completed.

-The draft of the Accession Treaty has to be agreed and signed by every Member State before a candidate becomes an accession state, and then it has to be ratified by each Member State according to its own constitutionally established procedure.
+The draft Accession Treaty has to be agreed upon and signed by every Member State and the candidate concerned before the latter becomes an acceding country.
+It then has to be ratified by each Member State and the acceding country according to their own constitutionally established procedures.
 The European Parliament, whose members are elected directly by the EU's citizens, also has to give its consent.